 Secluded garden rooms, a pond and a greenhouse provide ever-changing vistas while following the paths meandering through lush greenery.
 We invite you to explore at your leasure, or to just sit down and relax.
 At the highest point in the garden, there is an ancient monument guarded by towering Monterey pines.
 It comprises the Ballycommane boulder-burial site and a pair of standing stones.
 From this magical place, there is a panoramic view over the surrounding landscape.

-– Ballycommane boulder-burial site and a pair of
+Ballycommane boulder-burial site and pair of standing stones

-– Visitor centre focussing on megalithic monuments in West Cork
+Visitor centre focusing on megalithic monuments in West Cork

 Daily 9.30 a.m. to 6 p.m. from 15th March – 31st October